Welcome to Our Costa Rica Guide!

 There is a reason why the Pacific coast of Costa Rica is called the “golden coast.”
 There are just so many beautiful beaches around!
 For those seeking the ultimate beach vacation, you’ll want to read up on these ones.
 You’ll find all sorts of beaches and none of them will disappoint.

 Here’s our guides to some of the most popular beaches in Costa Rica and a few of our personal favorites, separated by province.
-You can also read our article about the 10 best beaches in Costa Rica to get started!
+You can also read our article about the 10 best beaches in Costa Rica, our favorite white sand beaches, our favorite black sand beaches or this article about 5 easy to get to beach towns.

 Cities in Costa Rica aren’t quite like the typical cities you might think of like NYC or LA.
 Even the biggest ones in the country still offer a small town community feel and each one has their own unique characteristics, offering many historical, cultural and natural attractions.
 San Jose is the capital of Costa Rica and the one most people fly into.